MI11435/WickyPack_plus_MImod/README.md

 設定ファイル: `settings.ini`

-## About DankaguLike
-DankaguLike is a fan-made Touhou rhythm game that is a revival of the original end-of-service game Touhou Danmaku Kagura.

 ## About WickyPack+MImod
 This is a Global Lua modpack scripts reserved for extra functionalities for DankaguLike that's suitable for your gameplay.